-Ivacy has been around for years but has only recently broken out of PureVPN’s shadow to not only become very much its own service, but also one of the most impressive VPN services on the market.
-It’s fast, secure, privacy-friendly, cheap (if you buy an annual subscription or longer), offers great 24/7 support, and has a 30-day no-quibble guarantee.
+Ivacy has been around for years, but has only recently managed to break out of PureVPN's shadow.
+In addition to becoming its own service, Ivacy is now one of the most impressive VPN providers on the market.
+It's incredibly fast, secure, privacy-friendly, cheap (if you buy an annual subscription or longer), and offers great 24/7 support and a no-quibble 30-day guarantee.

-We would prefer to see less website tracking, but other than that, there is little bad we can say about this service.
+We'd prefer to see less website tracking, but otherwise, Ivacy is an excellent service.